chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

   When the Tamper button is pressed the transparency of the background layer begins to decrease until become totally transparent and return to step1.

+@note the system clock (SYSCLK) is configured to run at 175 MHz and 50 MHz is provided
+      at the output PLL divided by PLL_Q.
+This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.

 @note
   => If the "Media" directory is empty, a warning message is displayed on
      the LCD : "  No Bitmap files...  "